 Storage gauges are used to measure total seasonal precipitation in remote and sparsely inhabited areas.
 Such gauges consist of a collector above a funnel, leading into a container that is large enough to store the seasonal catch (or the monthly catch in wet areas).
 A layer of no less than 5 mm of a suitable oil or other evaporation suppressant should be placed in the container to reduce evaporation (WMO, 1972).
 This layer should allow the free passage of precipitation into the solution below it.

 An antifreeze solution may be placed in the container to convert any snow which falls into the gauge into a liquid state.
 It is important that the antifreeze solution remain dispersed.
 A mixture of 37.5% by weight of commercial calcium chloride (78% purity) and 62.5% water makes a satisfactory antifreeze solution.
-Alternatively, aqueous solutions of ethylene glycol or of an ethylene glycol and methanol mixture can be used.
+Alternatively, aqueous solutions of ethylene glycol or of 1.2-Propylenglycol are used.
+Not recommended are antifreezers with dangerous properties (hazardous good for transport or hazardous material while handling) especially containing methanol, a dangerous material classified (high) toxic.
+Thorough reading of Safety Data Sheet (SDS), also called Material Safety Data Sheet (MSDS) is highly recommended.
+This compulsory document provided by the manufacturer for each chemicals or salt details all relevant information on the composition, properties, potential danger, safety measures, handling and storage of the said chemicals.

 While more expensive, the latter solutions are less corrosive than calcium chloride and give antifreeze protection over a much wider range of dilution resulting from subsequent precipitation.
 The volume of the solution initially placed in the container should not exceed 33% of the total volume of the gauge.

 In some countries, this antifreeze and oil solution is considered toxic waste and, therefore, harmful to the environment.
 Guidelines for the disposal of toxic substances should be obtained from local environmental protection authorities.